intel/opencl-intercept-layer/docs/FAQ.md

     ````
 * If you are setting a control via an environment variable, be aware that on many operating systems, such as Linux, environment variables are case sensitive.
   Likewise, if you are executing your application via a non-standard method, such as via `sudo` or a syscall, be extra sure that you are properly inheriting the environment.
+* Please remember as well that environment variable controls have a "CLI_" prefix before the name of the control, so to set the `CallLogging` control you would set the environment variable `CLI_CallLogging`.
 * If you are setting a variable via the registry or a configuration file, double-check that the config file is in the proper location (typically the user's home directory, as defined by the `$HOME` environment variable), or the proper location in the registry.
 * Windows users may find it most convenient to set controls via the `cliconfig` configuration application.
 * Many of the most common controls are also supported by `cliloader` command line options.